ktutnik/graphql-directive/packages/core/readme.md

 ) repeatable on INPUT_FIELD_DEFINITION | ARGUMENT_DEFINITION
 ```

-The last step is creating the transform function by calling the `createTransformer`.
+The last step is creating the transform function by calling the `createValidatorTransformer`.
 The first parameter is the plugins and the last parameter is the name of the directive in this case is `validate`.

 > IMPORTANT
 >